SvelteKit 1 with SQLite: Displaying, Changing and Searching Data

 Album route

-A neat addition to the app is an album details page that shows some basic information about any album with a tracklist.
+#A neat addition to the app is an album details page that shows some basic information about any album with a tracklist.

 Creating the route

-As SvelteKit uses a filesystem-based router we can create new folders to allow for an album detail route.
-Inside src/routes we can create album/[albumId].
-We put the albumId in squared brackets so that SvelteKit treats this as a parameter so that different content is loaded for different IDs.
+in squared brackets so that SvelteKit treats this as a parameter so that different content is loaded for different IDs.

-In the newly created folders, we can add empty +page.server.ts and +page.svelte files.
+In the newly created folders, we can add empty +page.server.ts

 Database functions

-Back in our database index.ts we can add following two functions for the new page:
+we can add following two functions for the new page:

-In the types.ts file, we then add the newly used types:
+file, we then add the newly used types:

 Page load function

-In the new +page.server.ts file, we can then define our load function.
-We can receive the albumId of the URL from the params object.
-The value is named the same as we defined in the folder name ([albumId]).
+object.
+The value is named the same as we defined in the folder name ([albumId]

 Page layout

-It is now trivial to display the loaded data on the page:
+#It is now trivial to display the loaded data on the page:

 Error handling

-We call our album route with any non-existing album ID we get a default unstyled error page that says “500 Internal Error”.
+#We call our album route with any non-existing album ID we get a default unstyled error page that says “500 Internal Error”.

-The 500 error code is not great as 404 “not found” would be better as the error was caused by an unknown album ID.
-We can manually fix this by adding error handling mechanisms in our +page.server.ts.
+.
 We can check after parsing the parameter as an integer if we have any value left as parsing only characters would result in no value.
 If this is the case we can throw the error function provided by SvelteKit.
 We can then define our wanted HTTP code and the message.
 We do the same when our database function still returns without a value:

-We may want this error page to match our page style or add more information.
-We can achieve this by adding a +error.svelte file next to the page file.
+file next to the page file.
 Note that we could also create a global error file as SvelteKit will use the closest file while traversing up the file tree.

-For a really simple page, we can just display the HTTP status code and a message by importing both from the page store:
+For a really simple page, we can just display the HTTP status code and a message by importing both from the page

 The result looks the following: